KEYBOARD LESSONS ONLINE

 In a 7 octaves keyboard/ piano/ digital piano, White keys = 52; Black keys = 36; Total keys = 88

-Which is the middle octave?
-1 2 3 "4" 5 6 7
+Out of the 7 octaves, 4th is the middle octave [ 1 2 3 "4" 5 6 7 ]

 These numbers are also called as registers in a Piano.
 Middle C is called so, because it is in the middle of the Piano.
 Note A in the Middle Octave is 440.0 Hz in Frequency.
 Also called as the Standard Tuning, Internationally.